Mohnyin Thado: Weak response to rebellions

 Thado was ill-prepared to take on the rebellions simultaneously.
-He considered the defense of Prome his top priority, and deployed most of his forces in the south.
+He considered the defence of Prome his top priority, and deployed most of his forces in the south.
 But he was completely caught off guard when Kyawhtin invaded again in the next dry season.
 The rebel prince advanced as far as Tabetswe, just 25 km southeast of Ava.
 Thado had to scramble to raise a force, which could only push Kyawhtin back to Pinle, about 70 km southeast of Ava.

 After the close call, Thado pursued a largely defensive policy.
 Aside from sending a small, unsuccessful, expedition to Pinle in the 1428–1429 dry season, he posted his forces in defensive positions at the southern and northern frontiers, appointing his second son governor of Prome, and his younger brother governor of Myedu in 1429.
 The appointments came soon after Queen Shin Saw Pu had managed to flee Ava, and returned to Pegu.
 Pu's return cleared the way for her brother Ran to press on to Prome but Thado was oblivious to the threat.
 He was focused on building a large Buddhist stupa for the relics brought back from Ceylon by two senior monks from Ava.
 (Earlier in the year, King Binnya Ran personally accompanied the monks, who had landed at Bassein (Pathein), to Prome, where the relics were transferred to forty boats sent from Ava with great fanfare.)

 Thado's rivals viewed his inaction as weakness, and would soon test him.
 Later that year, Toungoo forces marched north, and occupied the Yamethin region with five irrigated districts.
 Despite still controlling Upper Burma's three main granaries—Mu valley, Minbu and a large portion of Kyaukse—Thado did not respond forcefully.
 His attention was largely focused on building his pagoda, the Yadana Zedi in Sagaing.
 Instead, upon the recommendation of his court, he sent two separate missions to Onbaung and Yat Sauk Naung Mun, asking Onbaung to withdraw its support of Kyawhtin at Pinle, and Yat Sauk to end its support of Thinkhaya at Toungoo, in exchange for Ava's recognition of the Shan-speaking states.
 Both missions failed to secure a deal.
 An emboldened Thinkhaya of Toungoo now planned an outright seizure of Prome, and went on to secure military assistance from Pegu.